Kensington Rune Stone Collection

 Access Restrictions: Open for examination according to the rules and regulations of the Elwyn B. Robinson Department of Special Collections.

-Acquisition Method: The materials in the collection have been donated by various people at various times.
+Acquisition Method: The materials in the collection have been donated by various people over many years.

 Separated Materials: Also included are two oral history interviews on audio cassette tape from the Minnesota Historical Society.
 The tapes were separated and placed in the Audio Tape Collection.
 Tape #2050 is a 1967 interview with (Frank) Walter Gran and Josephine (Gran) Carson.
 Tape #2051 is a 1970 interview with Walter Gran alone.
 In the interviews, the Grans report that their father, John Gran, chiseled the stone as a hoax along with Olaf Ohman, on whose property the stone was found.
 The originals for both tapes are kept by the Minnesota Historical Society.